 But if you’ve got young kids in tow, it can be a big ask for them to stay seated whilst parents enjoy their meal, however many colouring and activity books you’re armed with.
 Having a play area just makes parenting life easier when eating out.

-The majority of pubs and cafes in the Peak District are welcoming to families, and may have separate kids’ menus.
+The majority of pubs and cafes in the Peak District are welcoming to families, and many have separate kids’ menus.
 But if you’re looking specifically looking for pubs with playgrounds in the Peak District or cafes with a play area, then read on…

 The playground isn’t actually part of the pub.
 It’s the village playground, conveniently located right next to the pub’s large beer garden.
 So parents can enjoy a drink whilst keeping an eye on their little ones in the playground.
 Easy!
 For older kids, there is also a pool table in the pub.

 The Wheatsheaf in Baslow has a perfect beer garden for families and is always popular on a summers day.
 Large climbing frames and slides are situated right in the middle with picnic tables spread around, so it’s very easy to find a spot to enjoy your drink and watch your little ones play.

-It does have a rather ‘chain feel’ to it and whilst the food it good value (lunches from £6), it’s not anything special, although there is a separate kids menu.
+It does have a rather ‘chain feel’ to it and whilst the food is good value (lunches from £6), it’s not anything special, although there is a separate kids menu.

-The Travellers Rest, Hope Valley
+4. The Travellers Rest, Hope Valley